Preconditioning Parametrized Linear Systems: Numerical Experiments

-Although $\MA$ is not symmetric, it turns out that the shifts remain real for the three steps of IRKA used here.
-We use GMRES(200) for this application.
+We use GMRES(200) for this application and set the maximum number of iterations to 5000.
 Fill in for ILUTP is 56 and the drop tolerance is $10^{-3}$.
 The pattern of $\MA_0$ is used for the SAM updates.
-Tables \ref{table:Flow_ILUTPall}--\ref{table:Flow_ILUTPonce} give the results for computing an ILUTP preconditioner for every system, computing an ILUTP preconditioner for the first system and SAM updates for every subsequent system, and reusing the first ILUTP preconditioner for all systems.
+Results are given in Tables \ref{table:Flow_ILUTPall}--\ref{table:Flow_ILUTPSAM_select}.

 An interesting case arises here.
-The number of iterations for the first preconditioned system is very high.
-Hence, it makes no sense to recycle that preconditioner.
-As an alternative, we compute a new ILUTP preconditioner, $\MP_1$, for the second system.
-As this preconditioned system results in fast convergence, we recycle $\MP_1$ with SAMs for subsequent systems.
-This leads to much better iteration counts and lower runtimes; see Tables \ref{table:Flow_ILUTPSAMP1_select} (SAM for every subsequent system) and \ref{table:Flow_ILUTPSAM_select} (SAM for selected systems).
-For fair comparison we also provide results with $\MP_1$ reused for all subsequent systems, leading to sightly longer runtimes than using the SAMs; see Table \ref{table:Flow_ILUTPonceP1}.
+The number of iterations for the first preconditioned system, $\MA_0 \MP_0$, is very high.
+For this first shift, the matrix is ill-conditioned and not diagonally dominant, and this leads to a poor ILUTP preconditioner.
+It makes no sense to reuse or recycle this preconditioner.
+As an alternative, we compute a new preconditioner, $\MP_1$, for the second system.
+As this preconditioned system results in fast convergence, we recycle $\MP_1$ with SAMs for each subsequent system (see Table \ref{table:Flow_ILUTPSAMP1_select}) and at select systems (see Table \ref{table:Flow_ILUTPSAM_select}).
+This leads to much better iteration counts and lower runtimes.
+When computing SAM updates for select shifts, as shown in Table \ref{table:Flow_ILUTPSAM_select}, for the other shifts we reuse $\MP_1$, {\it not} the SAM updated preconditioner from a previous step.
+As IRKA converges, the shifts from one batch to the next do not change very much.
+If the initial preconditioner works well for certain shifts in one batch, we can reuse it for the corresponding shifts in subsequent batches (see Table \ref{table:Flow_ILUTPonceP1}).
+For comparison we also provide results with $\MP_1$ reused for all subsequent systems, leading to sightly longer runtimes than using the SAMs (see Table \ref{table:Flow_ILUTPonceP1}).

+As poor clustering of eigenvalues tends to lead to slow GMRES convergence, we compare the spectra of the preconditioned systems for two shifts.
+Figure \ref{fig:FlowEvals12} shows the spectrum of the initial preconditioned system, while Figures \ref{fig:FlowEvals15} and \ref{fig:FlowEvals16} show the spectra of preconditioned systems 1/5 and 1/6, respectively, when recomputing, recycling, and reusing the preconditioner computed for system 1/2.
+The figures show that the SAMs improve the eigenvalue clustering substantially, in particular along the real axis.
+At these shifts, SAMs result in much lower iterations compared with reusing the preconditioner (see Tables \ref{table:Flow_ILUTPSAMP1_select} and \ref{table:Flow_ILUTPonceP1}).